How to Sell Your Car in Dubai? – A Guide

 Scratches or dents will reduce the value of your car.
 If you are looking to buy a used car, inspect it carefully.
 The same conditions are applied when you want to sell your car.

 The service book should have up-to-date logs and stamps from the dealership to prove that the car is being maintained regularly.

-This is a big bonus point if you want to buy or sell a car because malfunctioning parts and repair costs will be covered by the dealership for the length of the warranty.
+This is a big bonus point if you want to buy or sell a car because the dealership will cover malfunctioning parts and repair costs for the length of the warranty.

 Better fuel economy means you pay less for petrol, which is a big advantage.

 - Make sure you have a technical inspection done at the Roads and Transport Authority (RTA), which will determine the proper functioning of the transmission, power steering, electrical system, and engine.

 - Look after and maintain the service of your auto and repair any damages as soon as you can.

 - Avoid modifications, especially if they are eye-watering expensive.